Paolo De Maria

-Paolo De Maria (Alessandria, 30 October 1891 – Spoleto, 17 February 1968) was an Italian Fascist politician and soldier, prefect of the province of Frosinone and later of the province of Savona during the Italian Social Republic.
+Paolo De Maria (30 October 1891 – 17 February 1968) was an Italian Fascist politician and soldier, prefect of the province of Frosinone and later of the province of Savona during the Italian Social Republic.

 Biography

 Born in Piedmont, he took part in the First World War as an infantry officer.
 He was wounded three times, and while still a cadet officer he awarded the Bronze Medal of Military Valor for his role in the Sixth Battle of the Isonzo.
 After the war, in 1921 he founded the Cori section of the Italian Fasces of Combat and the following year he took part in the march on Rome.
 In 1923 he joined the Voluntary Militia for National Security, where he would rise to the rank of console generale (brigadier general).

 In 1935-1936 he volunteered for the Second Italo-Ethiopian War.
 He was later transferred to the reserve, but appealed the decision and he was able to return to active service.
 On 14 June 1943 he assumed command of the 89th Assault Blackshirt Legion "Etrusca" of Volterra (consisting of 1,500 men), stationed in Drniš and attached to the 15th Infantry Division Bergamo.
 Between 25 and 27 June, following reports of sabotage attempts on telegraph poles, De Maria led the legion in two anti-partisan sweeps, without success.

 After the Armistice of Cassibile in September 1943, De Maria persuaded his men to continue the war alongside Germany; following negotiations with the commander of the 114th Jäger Division, his Blackshirt legion joined the Wehrmacht, being renamed Polizei-Freiwilligen-Verbande and attached to the 114th Jäger Division.
 The Italian soldiers kept their uniform, with the addition of a white armband bearing the word "Ordnungspolizei".
 De Maria then started recruiting men from other Italian units that had disintegrated after the armistice, and quickly doubled the size of his unit, which grew to nearly three thousand men; he was granted the rank of Oberst and his unit was renamed Miliz Regiment De Maria.
-Throughout September, the regiment continued to carry out the same task that had been entrusted to the 89th Blckshirt Legion before the armistice, namely the surveillance along the railway section between Drniš and Sibenik.
+Throughout September, the regiment continued to carry out the same task that had been entrusted to the 89th Blckshirt Legion before the armistice, namely the surveillance along the railway section between Drniš and Šibenik.
 On 15 September De Maria founded the Drniš section of the Republican Fascist Party.